andrescorrada/IntroductionToAlgebraicEvaluation/SimplestExampleOfEvaluationWithAlgebraicGeometry.md

 $$ f_\alpha = P_\alpha  P_{1,\alpha} + P_\beta  (1 - P_{1, \beta}). $$

+3. We want to hammer an important point now.
+The polynomial above is exact and universal.
+Any noisy algorithm that you test will satisfy this evaluation polynomial exactly.
+No ifs and or buts about it.
+Evaluation polynomials, because they just estimate sample statistics, are universal.
+The lack of any domain knowledge or information in this equation is precisely its utility.
+Algebra is dumb and thus universal.
+No epistemic ignorance in our part will ever make this algebraic equation be wrong.
+There are no wrong evaluation polynomials.
+This is not at all that happens in Machine Training Land.
+Neither I nor anyone else will ever be able to write the universal model that explains all the phenomena we see.
+Being an expert is hard.
+Evaluation is not.
+That is the core of our insight of why algebras of evaluation could be useful.
+They are dumb but universal.
+This is a good property to have when you must evaluate those smarter than yourself.

 [^1]: Working with sample statistics such as, $P_{1,\alpha}$, the frequency of times the classifier labeled $\alpha$ items correctly, raises a possible source